CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

 ### Task 3: Create Azure Arc-enabled SQL Managed Instance

 In this task, you will be creating an SQL Managed Instance using Azure Data Studio.
-Azure SQL Managed Instance is the intelligent and scalable cloud database service that combines the broadest SQL Server database engine compatibility with all the benefits of a fully managed and evergreen platform as a service.
+Azure SQL Managed Instance is an intelligent and scalable cloud database service that combines the broadest SQL Server database engine compatibility with all the benefits of a fully managed and evergreen platform as a service.

 1. Open **Azure Data Studio** from the desktop if not already opened.
    > **Note**: Azure Data Studio is a free cross-platform database tool for data professionals using on-premises and cloud data platforms on Windows, macOS, and Linux